ezSQL/ezsql/readme.txt

 Change Log:

+3.04 - Added a new class for Oracle database connection to get rid of TNSNAMES.ORA configuration files

 3.03 - Changed error messages, wrong classname used in a messages

 3.02 - Improved ezSQL_recordset, array results of rows are faster